 - Send us your community entry fee of 125 Swiss Francs via our Paypal Link (or via your Paypal account directly to email@example.com).
-You'll receive an invitation from our Facebook group and a welcome email from our community leader Karin Eglinton (typically within three business days).
+You'll receive a welcome email, invitation to our facebook group, and community guide, from our director Jennifer Harvey Sallin (typically within three business days).

 - If you have questions or trouble making payment or receiving your group invitation, see our Frequently Asked Questions.
 If you don't find the answer to your question/problem there, you can email us at email@example.com.